Sioux: 1930s–1960s: Reorganization Act and Relocation Act

 Despite the IRA giving more land rights to the tribes, the federal government seized thousands of acres of land through the Flood Control Act of 1944 by creating the Oahe Dam.
 As a result of the dam's construction the Cheyenne River Indian Reservation lost 150000 acre bringing it down to 2850000 acre today.
 The Standing Rock Sioux Reservation lost 55993 acre leaving it with 2300000 acre.
 Much of the land was taken by eminent domain claims made by the Bureau of Reclamation.
 Over and above the land loss, most of the reservations' prime agricultural land was included in the loss.
 Most of the land was unable to be harvested (to allow the trees to be cut down for wood) before the land was flooded over with water.
 One visitor to the reservations later asked why there were so few older Indians on the reservations and was told that "the old people had died of heartache" after the construction of the dam and the loss of the reservations' land.
-As of 2015, poverty remains a problem for the displaced populations in the Dakotas, who are still seeking compensation for the loss of the towns submerged under Lake Oahe, and the loss of their traditional ways of life.
+In 2015, poverty was still a problem for the displaced populations in the Dakotas, who were still seeking compensation for the loss of the towns submerged under Lake Oahe, and the loss of their traditional ways of life.

 The Indian Relocation Act of 1956 encouraged many tribal members to leave their reservation homes for cities.
 Some tribes had a dramatic loss of population: the Yankton Sioux Tribe fell to only 1,000 members living on the reservation in the 1950s; the Santee Sioux Reservation lost 60 percent of its population (by 1962, only 2,999, mostly elderly people remained).

-Roosevelt's New Deal and Johnson's War on poverty brought new schools, roads, health clinics, and housing to the reservations.
+Franklin D. Roosevelt's New Deal and Lyndon Johnson's War on Poverty brought new schools, roads, health clinics, and housing to the reservations.